Jmang0/minimalist-connect-4/README.md

 - ~~Add a few text instructions (yellow's turn, game over, red wins etc)~~
 - 'It's a draw' when there are no spaces left
 - Fix a bug where the token stays hanging
+- Fix a bug where hovering/clicking don't do anything (something to do with the onmousemouse & onclick functions)
 - Make a bot to play against
 - Add a header
 - Add a reset/play again button